slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Willpower isn’t just a skill.
 It’s a muscle, like the muscles in your arms or legs, and it gets tired as it works harder, so there’s less power left over for other things.

-> *'Pain plus reflection equals progress.' -- Ray Dalio* -->
+> *'Pain plus reflection equals progress.' -- Ray Dalio*

+This is because our minds are essentially accumulations of habits.
+-->